 Aimard now records exclusively for Deutsche Grammophon.
 His first DG release, Bach's Art of Fugue, received both the Diapason d'Or and Choc du Monde de la Musique awards, debuted at No.1 on Billboard's classical chart and topped iTunes’ classical album download chart.
 In recent years Aimard’s recordings have been honoured with many prestigious awards.
 A new recording of Bach’s Wohl Tempered Klavier Book 1 was released in summer 2014.

 Born in Lyon in 1957, Pierre-Laurent Aimard studied at the Paris Conservatoire with Yvonne Loriod and in London with Maria Curcio.
-Early career landmarks included winning first prize in the 1973 Messiaen Competition at the age of 16 and being appointed three years later, by Pierre Boulez, to become the Ensemble intercontemporain's first solo pianist.
+He was appointed Ensemble intercontemporain's first solo pianist by Pierre Boulez.